easy-apps-xyz/docs/resources/termsofservice.md

 You are responsible for maintaining the confidentiality of your account credentials, including passwords and any other authentication information.
 You are fully responsible for all activities that occur under your account.

 You agree to:
-- Notify EasyApps immediately at support@easy-apps.xyz if you suspect any unauthorized access or security breach
+- Notify EasyApps immediately at support@easy-apps.xyz if you suspect any unauthorised access or security breach
-- Take reasonable precautions to prevent unauthorized access to your account
+- Take reasonable precautions to prevent unauthorised access to your account

-EasyApps is not liable for any loss, damage, or unauthorized access to your account or bot resulting from your failure to maintain account security, third-party interference, or circumstances beyond our control.
+EasyApps is not liable for any loss, damage, or unauthorised access to your account or bot resulting from your failure to maintain account security, third-party interference, or circumstances beyond our control.

 ### 6.2 Subscription and Billing